-Frequently Asked Question: Deceased Tax Practitioner
+Frequently Asked Questions: Deceased Tax Professionals

 The Return Preparer Office checks the National Accounts Profile (NAP) monthly and changes Preparer Tax Identification Number (PTIN) statuses to “deceased” as appropriate.
 There is no need to notify the Return Preparer Office when a PTIN holder is deceased.

-Personal representatives and heirs of a deceased tax return preparer should safeguard any taxpayer information they receive from or in connection with the decedent’s estate.
+Personal representatives and heirs of a deceased tax professional should safeguard any taxpayer information they receive from or in connection with the decedent’s estate.
 For general guidance on safeguarding taxpayer information, see IRS Publication 4600, Safeguarding Taxpayer Information (Quick Reference Guide for Business), and Publication 4557, Safeguarding Taxpayer Data (A Guide for Your Business).

 For more specific guidance, please consult legal counsel.